A Story About Finding Assisted Living — Part 4, Sally’s Decision

 My Take-Aways

-I had learned these lessons through my previous caregiving experiences with my own parents, but their importance was re-emphasized during my time spent with Sally:
+I had learned these lessons through my caregiving experiences with my own parents, but their importance was re-emphasized during my time spent with Sally:

 - To keep an open mind because not everyone has the same perceptions, perspectives and values as me.